alokpurohit18/QuizTime/README.md

 2.While insatlling MySQL, set the password for your user 'root' as 'Alok1823!'.

 3.Now open MySQL Workbench from the start menu and click on the plus sign to create a new connection.
-Enter the following details for the   new connection -
+Enter the following details for the   new connection and click OK to create the connection -

 ![](Images%20and%20Icons/connection.png)

+4.Close Workbench now that the new connection is created.

-3.Once MySQL installed and configured correctly, go ahead and download this application repository as a zip folder.
+5.Now go ahead and download this application repository as a zip folder.

-4.Unzip to get the main application folder.
+6.Unzip to get the main application folder.